dmitrijslasko/42_cub3D/README.md

 ```

 ## 🎯 Goals of the Project
 Understand the math behind raycasting (DDA algorithm)
 Work with MinilibX for window management and graphics
 Strengthen skills in C, memory management, and clean coding
 Discover how a simple 2D grid can be transformed into a 3D world

 ## 📚 Resources
 Lode's Raycasting Tutorial
 MinilibX Documentation
 Wolfenstein 3D (Wikipedia)

 ## 👨‍💻 Authors
 Dmitrijs Lasko
 Fernanda Vargas

+## Questions? 🤔
+**Feel free to contact me:**
+**Slack:** @dmlasko
+**E-mail**: dmitrijs.lasko@gmail.com
+**Telegram:** @lalamoose